microsoft/live-share/docs/collab-vscode.md

 The advantage is that the entire solution is available the moment a participant joins and the moment an owner ends a collaboration session, the content is no longer available to any participant.
 While content will not be available to participants if the owner's machine is offline/shut down during a session, the collaboration session will automatically start up again for participants when the owner's machine is back online and the tool is re-opened.

 ## Command palette and scoped command menu
-Nearly all Visual Studio Live Share functions are available from the Visual Studio Code "Command Palette" that can be accessed using Ctrl + Shift + P. You can find a complete list of commands by typing "cascade".
+Nearly all Visual Studio Live Share functions are available from the Visual Studio Code "Command Palette" that can be accessed using Ctrl + Shift + P or F1.
+You can find a complete list of commands by typing "live share".

 However, since this list can get long, you may find it easier to take advantage of a scoped command menu available from the status bar.
 Clicking on the sign in / session state icon in the status bar will immediately bring up a contextualized list of commands that are available for you to use.